 Brake Road Oak Tree

 As you carry on along Pen y Graig Road, have a look at the different ornate chimney pots on the houses.
-You will come to a crossroads.
-Ahead of you, to the left of the magnificent oak tree is Brake Road.
-The oak (3) is one of our longest living trees, spanning many generations.
+You will come to a crossroads after about 8 minutes from the George and Dragon.
+Ahead of you, to the left of the magnificent oak tree (3) is Brake Road.

 Walk uphill along this tree-lined country lane.
 As it bends to the left by the stone cottages and the yellow grit box, take Waterside Way on the right.
 You will see a stile in front of you next to a large field gate after a minute or so.
 Cross this stile and go straight ahead through the gorse bushes and carry on along the track.